MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-rich-messages.md

 ### Single input question

 Single input questions are a short-answer free response style question.
 This question type is good for collecting information like name, contact information, and numbers.
 These questions are limited to a maximum of 30 characters.
-For longer responses see the multiline input question type.
+For longer responses, see the multiline input question type.

 1. Provide a **Question title**, optional **Header** text, and use the **Required** toggle to control whether the question may be left unanswered.